conor-deegan/personal-website/posts/building-web-services-from-scratch-part-9-object-storage.md

 We will make a decision that the `file_name` field will be set to the `spell_id` of any spell.
 This way we can now add images to our spells!

-After running the command above, we can now see the image uploaded to the server disj storage within the docker container.
+After running the command above, we can now see the image uploaded to the server disk storage within the docker container.
 Although, lets make sure the `get` endpoint works as expected.

 ```bash
 cargo run -- -X GET http://example.com/files/get/1